 16. Houseboats

-Houseboats have revolutionized the way boats are cared for, transforming them from recreational to elegant floating homes.
+Houseboats have revolutionized how boats are cared for, transforming them from recreational to elegant floating homes.

-In fact, in many nations, spending a considerable portion of one’s life on one of them was considered typical.
+In many nations, spending much of one’s life on one of them was considered typical.
 It’s gaining a lot of traction in developing countries like ours these days.

 In addition, these houseboats can be of two types: static houseboats and houseboats with propulsion capability.

-At the same time, static houseboats are similar to any other beautiful residence in the middle of the water.
+At the same time, static houseboats resemble any other beautiful residence in the middle of the water.

 We utilize the other for luxury parties, vacations, water sports, family time, and calm sailing.